Keeganw3/Pianos-R-Us/README.md

 ![Navbar Logged In(Admin)](/static/images/pp4-navbar-screenshot3.png)

-## Hero Image and Text
+## Landing Page
-* The hero image has text overlayed on top of it to clearly give the user an immediate idea of the site's purpose.
+* The landing page contains a hero image and hero text so that the user can intuitively understand what the app is selling and the goal of the company.
+There is also a shop now button if the user wants to go straight to the products or they can scroll down to get more information on what the app has to offer.

 ![Hero Image](/static/images/pp4-hero-image-screenshot.png)